-“ Prepares Industry for Cutbacks,” warned an Aviation Week & Space Technology headline, followed by a story that discussed the death of aircraft companies, shuttering of facilities, a briefing to industry leaders with “a blunt warning of things to come” and a diminished role for manned aircraft in national defense.
+“ Prepares Industry for Cutbacks,” warned an Aviation Week & Space Technology headline, followed by a story that discussed the death of aircraft companies, shuttering of facilities, a Pentagon briefing to industry leaders with “a blunt warning of things to come” and a diminished role for manned aircraft in national defense.
 That article didn't appear recently, however.
 It was written in 1957—the first time the Laureate awards were presented.

 Despite a similarly gloomy backdrop this year—the Obama administration's unveiling of a fiscal 2015 defense budget proposal that would shrink U.S. Air Force and Army aviation fleets, delay Navy aircraft and slip satellite procurements —the mood was decidedly upbeat as 350 aerospace and aviation luminaries from around the globe gathered March 6 at the historic National Building Museum in Washington for Aviation Week's 57th annual Laureate Awards.